-Proposals for programs to run in 2016 are due by Wednesday, April 1, 2015.
+Proposals for programs to run in 2017 are due by Friday, April 1, 2016.

 The submission deadline is the same for all Towson University faculty-led programs to run in the same calendar year (regardless of the term).
 Although the deadline may appear to be early, proposals must be received by this date in order to offer a balanced array of programs and have sufficient time to develop and promote them.

 Faculty and staff interested in proposing a faculty-led study abroad program should submit the TU Faculty-Led Study Abroad Program Proposal to the Towson University Study Abroad Office by the deadline.

 Study abroad program proposals should originate with faculty and carry the endorsement of the chair(s) and dean(s) of the sponsoring TU department(s) and college(s).
 Academic units and colleges are responsible for review of program and course subject matter and instructional delivery methods.
 TU courses offered abroad must be of comparable academic rigor to those offered on campus and offer significant enhancement to the on-campus offerings.

 NOTE: Due to the critical role the faculty director plays in recruitment for the program, faculty who will be absent from campus (sabbatical, extended leave, etc.) for any part of the academic year prior to the proposed program may not be eligible to apply.
 Please contact the Study Abroad Office for more information.

 *All study abroad programs must be financially self-supporting, which means all costs of the program are met by charging the students the necessary fee.
 The program must not be designed in such a way as to make it too expensive for students from a variety of economic situations.